May 26, 2020 5 min read

 So if heavy lifting depends on your breathing and rigid core, why should I wear a lifting belt?
 That’s where it all comes together.
 Wearing a weightlifting belt provides a signal to your torso to tighten your muscles and core (providing stability) so that you can lift heavier loads.

 Now that you know the real reason why a weightlifting belt can help and its intended purpose, you should also know the right way to wear it.
-You’d be surprised at how often a belt is incorrectly used, which defeats its purpose altogether.
+You’d be surprised at how often a belt is used incorrectly, which defeats its purpose altogether.

 At this point, you are familiar with the benefits of a weightlifting belt and how to use it properly.
 The decision on what kind of belt is right is just as important as the two previous elements.
 And the choices in belts are nearly endless.